dyashkir/dyashkir.github.com/_posts/2012-01-05-Nodejs-tutorial-Part-3.md

 Final part
 ----------

-Last part of the tutorial that uses nodejs to build a simple page to report user attendance of a workshop, data was stored in a CSV file.
+Last part of the tutorial that uses Node.js to build a simple page to report user attendance of a workshop, data was stored in a CSV file.
 Only one simple thing left to do.
 Instead of having our server return the number of times user attended we need to be able to return a clever phrase to the same effect.

 First we need to have a structure to store the phrases we need to return.
 Simplest way is to use associative structure we used for counting user attendance.